san antonio powersof attorneySCHEDULE YOUR APPOINTMENT

 What would happen if you were no longer able to care for yourself or your home?
 For many people, the financial recovery after an accident adds insult to injury and takes longer than the physical and emotional recovery.
 This is often due to not having anyone named on a power of attorney to have the authority to access your bank accounts, contact utility companies on your behalf, make sure the rent or mortgage gets paid or even make medical decisions.
 Once you turn 18 years old, you are an adult and no one else can speak or act for you without having a power of attorney in place.
-Without powers of attorney, your loved ones will be forced to the world of court battles and guardianship.
+Without powers of attorney, your loved ones will be forced to the world of court battles.

 durable power of attorney